ecs-org/ecs-docs/admin-manual/_sources/maintenance.txt

 Depending the types of updates available the update will take between 1 and 5 minutes in most cases, 5-10 minutes if the ecs container will be rebuild and up to 30 minutes if there are database migrations to be executed.

 The following items are updated:
++ appliance source will be updated and executed
 + system packages are updated, including a reboot if the update need a kernel reboot
-+ lets encrypt certificatges are updated
++ lets encrypt certificates are updated
-+ appliance source will be updated and executed
 + ecs source will be updated and executed
     + the ecs-docs source will be updated
+    + the corresponding support container will be updated

 **Warning**: Automatic updates are intended to run with Metric and Alert support, so you will get alerts to react and can investigate using the Metric Server to find the rootcause.
-If you do **not** make **metric recording** or **alerting**, we **recommend** **updating** only **manually**.
-To do this, enter an empty string ("") under appliance:update:oncalendar in the file env.yml.
+If you **do not make metric recording and alerting**, we **recommend updating only manual**.
+To do this, enter "False" under appliance:update:automatic in the file env.yml.
 For a manual update run call `systemctl start appliance-update`

 ### Logging Configuration